top of page

 Innovative ships navigating through rough seas, advanced technology in shipping containers, green energy solutions like wind turbines and solar panels integrated into port infrastructure

 The maritime shipping sector encounters numerous hurdles when dealing with force majeure events.
 These include natural disasters and extreme weather alongside geopolitical events and trade disruptions.
-Such unforeseen circumstances can severely impact shipping, causing delays and disruptions.
-Vessel movements and port operations may be affected, leading to a cascade of issues in the global supply chain.

 Natural Disasters and Extreme Weather